-It is important to continue to exercise and walking is recommended.
+It is important to continue to exercise.
+Walking is recommended as an ideal form of exercise.
 Gradually increase the length of your walks, but remember to only walk the distance you can achieve comfortably.
 Cycling and swimming are equally good.